nielsrowinbik/google-home-assistant/README.md

 #### 3. Use the icons from the Google Home app

-Again, I cannot redistribute the icons but it is possible to get them from the Google Home app APK:
+Again, I cannot redistribute the icons but it is possible to get them from the Google Home app APK and use them in your Home Assistant:

 1. Download the APK from [APKMirror](https://www.apkmirror.com)
 2. Change the file extension from `.apk` to `.zip`